mieksleb/miektils/README.md

-Welcome to MIEKTILS, a collection of utlitities for DNA simulations.
-Most scripts (if they work) are compatible with oxDNA simulations.

-MIEKTILS includes PAKTEP which consists of post-processing tools built in Fortran90 including Twist, Writhe, Persistence Length and Plectoneme position.
+# Miektils

-AMBERMIEK is a collection of tools used for generating files for all atom simulations of dsDNA in Amber.
+Welcome to Miektils.
+Miektils is a collection of utilities for DNA simulations, designed specifically for oxDNA coarse-grained simulations and all-atom systems from Amber.
+Submodules include PAKTEP, Ambermiek, oxdna and WLC.

-Other oxDNA related python scripts can be found in the oxDNA directory.

-Finally WLC is a series of python scripts which calculate the energy and plot the parametric forms of homogeneous and inhomogeneous elastica.
+## PAKTEP

+PAKTEP is FORTRAN90 code which calculates the Twist, Writhe, Plectoneme position and Persistence Length of DNA (and potentially other macromolecules).
+PAKTEP utilises spline fitting routines and boasts competitive performance for long trajectory processing.

+## Ambermiek

+Ambermiek is a file generation system designed specifically for creating linear and circular dsDNA simulation files.
+Circular DNA can be created with an arbirary Linking number defecit, a toplogical constraint on the DNA related to its "excess-twist".

+## oxdna

+Contains python and bash scripts which generate and post-process oxdna simulations including minicircle generation and twist/writhe calculations.

+## WLC

+This directory includes python scripts which generate piecewise elatica configurations and energies, as well as numerical scripts for 3D elasticae.